codemasterg/monitor/README.md

-monitor is a motion detection application written in Java.
+The 'monitor' project is a motion detection web application written in Java.
 =======

 Complete Java web application.
 When it detects motion it captures a photo then sends an email / text to a configurable